-Borrowable Resources consist of over 600 funds and accounts other than the General Fund.
+The Pledged Revenues include, to the extent permitted by law, any Borrowable Resources, which consist of over 600 funds and accounts other than the General Fund.
 By constitutional or statutory provision and judicial decision, certain State Funds, such as the Public School Permanent Fund, the State Education Fund, the Highway Users Tax Fund and the TABOR Emergency Reserve Fund, are not Borrowable Resources.
-Borrowable Resources are considered to be moneys in the State pool, and as such are invested as described in "STATE FINANCIAL INFORMATION - Investment and Deposit of State Funds" and "APPENDIX A - THE STATE GENERAL FUND - Investment of the State Pool."
+Borrowable Resources are considered to be moneys in the State pool, and as such are invested as described in "APPENDIX A - THE STATE GENERAL FUND - Investment of the State Pool."

-The ability of the State Treasurer to utilize Borrowable Resources to fund a deficiency in the Principal Subaccount of the Series 2016-17 Notes Repayment Account will depend upon the availability of funds in the State Treasury that are eligible for investment in the District Notes, and is subordinate to the use of such funds for payment of any general fund tax and revenue anticipation notes of the State issued during Fiscal Year 2016-17, including, without limitation, the State Series 2016A General Fund Notes.
-The availability of Borrowable Resources may also be affected by the State's statutory obligation to assure the timely payment of certain school district bonds and lease obligations pursuant to Section 22-41-110, C.R.S., commonly referred to as the "State Intercept Act."
+The ability of the State Treasurer to pay the Series 2016A Notes from Borrowable Resources will depend upon the availability of funds in the State Treasury that are eligible for investment.
+See "APPENDIX A - THE STATE GENERAL FUND - General Fund Cash Flow."
+In addition, the availability of Borrowable Resources may be affected by the State's statutory obligation to assure the timely payment of certain school district bonds and lease obligations pursuant to Section 22-41-110, C.R.S., commonly referred to as the "State Intercept Act."